-At the BACKBONE WELLNESS Chiropractic Clinic we monitor these events within your changing body with special emphasis on your spine and nervous system.
+At the BACKBONE WELLNESS CLINIC we monitor these events within your changing body with special emphasis on your spine and nervous system.
 Ensuring that the spine, pelvis and nervous system remain in optimal condition.
 Our private treatment rooms (no open plan spaces) have different adjusting tables that can be customised to make room for your growing tummy and make treatment as comfortable as possible.
 We also have a change room for your convenience.

 Discomfort and Pains